Elderly care: United States

+The Program of All-Inclusive Care for the Elderly (PACE) is a health plan for older adults who require a nursing home level of care but prefer to continue living independently.
+Permanently recognized by Medicare and Medicaid in 1997, PACE is a comprehensive care model that covers Medicare and Medicaid benefits plus other services and supports, such as transportation to the local PACE center where participants receive primary care, therapy, meals, recreation, socialization, and personal care.
+PACE also provides home services such as personal care, equipment to improve safety, and nursing services.

 One relatively new service in the United States that can help keep older people in their homes longer is respite care.
 This type of care allows caregivers the opportunity to go on a vacation or a business trip and to know that their family member has good quality temporary care.
 Also, without this help the elder might have to move permanently to an outside facility.
 Another unique type of care cropping in U.S. hospitals is called acute care of elder units, or ACE units, which provide "a homelike setting" within a medical center specifically for older adults.

 Information about long-term care options in the United States can be found by contacting the local Area Agency on Aging, searching through ZIP code, or elder referral agencies such as Silver Living or A Place for Mom.
 Furthermore, the U.S. government recommends evaluation of health care facilities through websites using data collected from sources such as Medicare records.